cqframework/CQL-Formatting-and-Usage-Wiki/Source/CheatSheet/cheatsheet.md

 [Condition: "Acute Pharyngitis"]
 ```

-This example filters the retrieve to only the Acute Pharyngitis value set.
+The example above filters the retrieve to only the Acute Pharyngitis value set.

 ```cql
 [Condition: class in "Inpatient Encounters"]
 ```

-This example retrieves Conditions with class in "Inpatient Encounters"
+The example above retrieves Conditions with class in "Inpatient Encounters"

 ```cql
 [Condition: code ~ "Diabetes"]
 ```

-This example retrieves conditions with codes equivalent to "Diabetes"
+The example above retrieves conditions with codes equivalent to "Diabetes"

 TODO: Check that above code covers code path